atk4/dsql/README.md

 # dsql

 DSQL is a dynamic SQL query builder.
 You can write multi-vendor queries in PHP profiting from better security, clean syntax and most importantly – sub-query support.
 With DSQL you stay in control of when queries are executed and what data is transmitted.
-DSQL is easily composable – build one query and use it as a part of other qurey.
+DSQL is easily composable – build one query and use it as a part of other query.

 Goals of DSQL are: